It’s hard to take unique photos of famous places that have been shot a million times.

 But with these nine tips you’ll soon have more creative images than you ever thought possible.

-1. Research What Has Already Been Shot
+9. Research Unique Photos That Have Already Been Shot

 The first part of all great landmark photographs is good research.
 The great thing these days is that there are lots of different tools and blogs available to help you research a location.